Teresa & Maria: Background and composition

 "Teresa & Maria" is composed by Anton Chilibi and Ivan Klymenko, with lyrics written by Aliona Savranenko and Yana Shemaieva, known by their stage names, Alyona Alyona and Jerry Heil, respectively.
 According to the duo, the song attempts to inspire hope by implying that divinity exists within all humans as exemplified by the Roman Catholic saint Mother Teresa and the Virgin Mary, mother of Jesus, who "were born as human beings".
 The songwriting duo have stated that the song is not about the two figures, but references them to symbolize "charity, love, [and] unification".

 In other interviews, they have described the song as a reminder that we are responsible for our own destiny, and that happiness is only achievable if one seeks out for it and creates it for themselves.
 They have also stated that the song was conceived as a message of empowerment for Ukrainian women.
-In response to criticism of Mother Teresa for her clinics in India displaying a lack of medical care, Alyona defended Mother Teresa stating "she wanted people to live, not die, that's all".
+In response to the controversies related to Mother Teresa, particularly for her clinics in India displaying a lack of medical care, Alyona defended Mother Teresa stating "she wanted people to live, not die, that's all".

 According to both singers, their collaboration came out of their mutual admiration of each other.
 Heil and Alyona were officially announced to compete in Vidbir 2024 on 12 January 2024.
 After their victory in Vidbir 2024, Heil announced that the duo were considering changing their performance for the Eurovision Song Contest.